-Before moving any further with this teaching regarding praising God, it’s imperative that we try to settle a clear distinction between praise and worship, even though there’s strong bond between both of them.
-While they are similar to each other in several ways; however, they are not really the same thing in essence.
+Before going any further with this teaching regarding praising God, it’s imperative that we try to settle a clear distinction between praise and worship, even though there’s strong bond between both of them.
+While they are similar to each other in several ways; however, they are not exactly the same thing in essence.

 Within the Word of God, there’s a form of love that extends far beyond the scope of romantic love or sexual love, and close friendship or brotherly love.
 This love is known by the Greek term as “Agape”.
 God is the only One who possesses this kind of love due to the fact that He’s love by nature (1 John 4:8).
 What is truly magnificent about this form of love is that it’s self-sacrificial and unconditional.
 This love is extended to us as sinful people in God’s sight, regardless of our unworthiness to Him.

 Since Jesus was revealed to mankind 2,000 years ago, there have been lot of deception, confusion, animosity, and hostility against Him at all times, particularly in the area of whom He really is.
 In fact, this shouldn’t really take anybody by surprise because the enemy has no issue at all with what people want to believe about Christ as long their belief isn’t considered as a threat to his ministry of death and deception.
 However, his main issue has to do with people being willing to embrace and live by the truth found in the Word of God, which Christ is the very embodiment of (John 1:1; Revelation 19:13; John 14:6).